 Working Beyond Boundaries

-Unpredictable change is the defining characteristic of the current decade.
+Unpredictable and relentless change is the defining characteristic of the current decade.
 Organisations that simply cut costs or make minor adjustments to static business models may well be able to realise short-term gains to sustain and survive.
 But in the current dynamic world the only certainty is change, where status quo is not an option.
 The future is a place where only the agile will survive and thrive.

 Introducing “flexible working” can if managed well cut an organisations costs, reduce environmental impact, improve productivity, service resilience and customer focus, also provide a better work life balance for its people.
 But, for many this is now a standard and limited response that provides just enough to satisfy statutory requirements and token change.
-Indeed is this gesture to agility really setting the foundations for the necessary future organisational step changes required to survive and thrive – if not what comes next and when ?
+Indeed is this gesture to agility really setting the foundations for the necessary future business organisational step changes required to survive and thrive – if not what comes next and when ?

 Increasingly the NHS is looking to mobile technology to improve patient care, particularly through greater use of telehealth for community care and patients to self-monitor their symptoms at home rather than take up valuable bed space in hospitals.
 At South Warwickshire NHS Foundation Trust (SWFT) progress includes digitising its paper-based library of medical records and providing staff with mobile devices (including iPads) to access the information from the bedside in hospitals or while in the community visiting patients at home.
 SWFT is also using other mobile functions such as online mapping to enable district nurses to plan the best route for their patient rounds.